LSSTDESC/qp/docs/user_guide/cookbook.md

 ```

 We provided an array of 3 values each for 'loc' and 'scale' and ended up with an `Ensemble` with 3 distributions.
-This is due to the automatic reshaping of the input arrays that `qp` does to ensure that the resulting `Ensemble` looks and behaves like the other `Ensemble` types. `qp.stats` distributions are analytic, unlike most of the other parameterizations, so they only require one value for each of the parameters per distribution.
-This means that you can input the data either as 1D arrays (above), or as 2D arrays (below), and both result in the same outcome.
+This is due to the automatic reshaping of the input arrays that `qp` does to ensure that the resulting `Ensemble` looks and behaves like the other `Ensemble` types.

+`qp.stats` distributions only require one value per parameter per distribution.
+So you can input the data either as 1D arrays with shape (n,) (above), or as 2D arrays with shape (n,1) (below), and both result in the same outcome.
+Additionally, any arrays input with other shapes will be reshaped to 2D arrays of shape (n,1), where n is the number of elements in the input array.

 ```{doctest}